History of the American legal profession: Female lawyers

-In 1900, there were 108,000 lawyers and judges in the U.S., the vast majority of which were men.
-Opportunities for females remained limited, however, women were still involved in the legal profession.
+In 1900, there were 108,000 lawyers and judges in the U.S., the great majority of whom were white males.
+Opportunities for females remained highly limited.
 A notable example, Isabel Darlington, was admitted to Pennsylvania's Chester County Bar Association in 1897.
 She was the only female lawyer in lightly populated Chester County until the shortages of men in World War II allowed for more opportunities for women.

 In 1955, there were 5,000 female lawyers, 1.3 percent of the country's total.
-Law schools generally rejected female students — only four percent of law students in 1965 were female.
-By 1973, the figure had quadrupled to 16 percent, which doubled by 1979, at 32 percent, and then surpassed numbers of male law students in 2016, a transition that began under President Jimmy Carter's leadership in the late 1970s.
-Sandra O'Connor (born 1930) graduated third in her class at Stanford Law School in 1952, where she served on the Stanford Law Review.
-She was appointed as a county judge in Maricopa County in 1974 and later was elevated to the Arizona Court of Appeals.
+Law schools generally rejected female students— only four percent of the students in 1965 were women.
+By 1973, the figure was 16 percent; by 1979 it was 32 percent.
+This transition began under President Jimmy Carter's leadership, in the late 1970s.
+Sandra Day O'Connor (born 1930) graduated third in her class at Stanford Law School in 1952, where she served on the Stanford Law Review.
+She was elected a county judge in 1974 and later was elevated to an appellate court.
 President Ronald Reagan astonished the nation in 1981 when he appointed her as the first female on the United States Supreme Court.
-In 2019, the American Bar Association reported that, while women consistently comprised half of the student body of American law schools, only 23% of law firm partners are female and females part minorities represented by just "3% of all partners and 2% of equity partners".
-In 2023, women comprised 27.76 percent of law firm partners.
+In 2019, the American Bar Association reported that, while women consistently comprised half of the student body of American law schools, "only 23% of law firm partners are women" and women part minorities represented by just "3% of all partners and only 2% of equity partners".

 African American lawyers

-Opportunities for Black lawyers were scarce outside the Black community.
-William Thaddeus Coleman Jr., after graduating first in his class at Harvard Law School in 1946, became the first Black law clerk at the U.S. Supreme Court.
+Opportunities for Black lawyers were scarce outside the black community.
+William Thaddeus Coleman Jr., after graduating first in his class at Harvard Law School in 1946, became the first Black law clerk at the U.S. Supreme Court, in 1948.
 In 1949, he became the first Black lawyer hired at New York's Paul, Weiss, Rifkind, Wharton & Garrison.
-He was the second Black person be appointed to the cabinet, serving as former president Gerald Ford's U.S. Secretary of Transportation, from 1975 to 1977.
+He was the second Black person be appointed to the cabinet, serving as former president Gerald Ford's Secretary of Transportation, from 1975 to 1977.

-The legacy of racial segregation remains in the legal business – with, for instance, Davis Polk being named after John W. Davis, a defender of racial segregation.
+The legacy of racial segregation remains in the legal business - with, for instance, Davis Polk being named after John W. Davis, a defender of racial segregation and state control of education.